nais/build/README.md

 ## Features
 * Generates best-practice Dockerfiles for standardized Go and Gradle projects.
 * Builds Docker images with correct repository, namespace, team and date-based tag.
+* Publish built artifacts to Google Artifact Registry.
+* Deploys the built image using Nais deploy.
 * No Dockerfile needed, _nb_ will generate one for you.
 * Build target detection with zero configuration.
 * Uses the latest build and runtime environments.